-Before I start, I would like to say that this is coming from the point of view of someone who is graciously getting a few months funded to my Aira.
+Before I start, I would like to say that this is coming from the point of view of someone who was fortunate enough to get a few months funded to my Aira.
 That being said, I am going to base my opinion on a financial standpoint as well as looking at the benefits for both the users and Aira.

 I am going to start mentioning new plans.
-Before anyone panics, no this will absolutely not effect your current plan.
-Seriously, people have been panicking on Twitter concerning this.
-Maybe people didn’t get the memo, or skimmed past that, but i will again say that this does not effect current plans.
+Before anyone panics, as of 5/27/2019, if you have continued to hold onto your current plan, this still will not effect you.
 If you want to keep your plan, have at it.
 The only exception to this is the premium stipulation; if you hold on to that plan, you will have a 700 minutes every month.
 Now with that out of the way, let’s begin.

 The New Plans